MythBusters (2007 season): Underwater Car

 According to the American Automobile Association, an estimated 11,000 vehicles crashed into bodies of water in one year.
-The MythBusters tested various methods of escaping a sinking car, in this case a Ford Taurus.
+The MythBusters tested various methods of escaping a sinking car—in this case, a Ford Taurus.

 Having confirmed the myth, Adam and Jamie expanded on the myth to determine in what situations and which methods of escaping the car are feasible.

 A person can escape a car that has fallen into the water...

-They also proved that breaking the window is a viable way to escape a sinking car, if one has a suitable tool.
-Though breaking the window quickly floods the interior, Adam only has to hold his breath for a few seconds before climbing through the simulated "broken window" and surfacing.
+Adam and Jamie also proved that breaking the window is a viable way to escape a sinking car, if one has a suitable tool.
+Though breaking the window quickly floods the interior, Adam has to hold his breath for only a few seconds before climbing through the simulated "broken window" and surfacing.
+The broken window was simulated by installing a much stronger window motor, as removing broken glass from the swimming pool would have been a problem.
 A person can open a window in a submerged car by...